me2beats/nodepath-filter/README.md

 # Known issues:
 - when enabling the plugin (and in some other cases), you should change node selection to make it work.
-- works only for GDScript now
+- currently works only for GDScript